Keeping Your Pet Safe and Comfortable – Traveling With Your Pet

 Before Your Trip with Your Pet

-There are some actions you should take to prepare for a car trip with your pet.
+You should take some action to prepare for a car trip with your pet.
 It’s always a good idea to make sure your pet is up-to-date on his shots.
-This may involve a trip to the vet or could just mean putting your dog’s medical records in one neat place such as a handy folder or a special file.
+This may involve a trip to the vet or could just mean putting your dog’s medical records in one neat place, such as a handy folder or a special file.
 If you’re traveling out of state or across the border, a certificate of health and proof of rabies vaccine may be needed.

 Also, you’ll want to figure out the best restraint system for your pet.
 You may feel bad about restricting your furry friend’s movements, but she probably doesn’t mind, and it’s safer for everyone.
 Dogs like snug spaces like crates.